Kansas Jayhawks men's basketball: Complete NCAA tournament results

 The Jayhawks have appeared in the NCAA tournament 52 times.
-Their combined record is 117–51.
+Their combined record is 118–52.
 Their largest victory in a tournament game was a 58-point (110–52) victory over Prairie View A&M in 1998, which is also the Jayhawks tournament record for most points scored in a tournament game.
 Their largest defeat in a tournament game was a 34-point defeat (51–85) against USC in 2021, which was also their lowest point total in the NCAA tournament total since the introduction of the shot clock in the 1985–86 season.
 They have been eliminated in the first round only seven times since the beginning of the tournament, only three of those times have been since the tournament expanded to 64 teams.
 The Jayhawks have played in 11 overtime games in the NCAA Tournament and have a 6–5 record.

-Two of their overtime games went into multiple overtimes, both of which have been depicted in a film.
-Their 3 overtime game against North Carolina in the 1957 National Championship game was depicted in the film Jayhawkers and their double overtime loss to Texas Western in the 1966 Elite Eight, which was featured in the 2006 film Glory Road.
+Two of their overtime games went into multiple overtimes, both of which have been depicted in film.
+Their three overtime game against North Carolina in the 1957 National Championship game was depicted in the film Jayhawkers and their double overtime loss to Texas Western in the 1966 Elite Eight, which was featured in the 2006 film Glory Road.

 Only four times in program history has Kansas failed to win a single game in the tournament and only twice since the tournament expanded to 64 teams in 1985.

 Like most schools, Kansas rarely plays conference opponents in the tournament.
 The 1988 tournament was the only time they've ever played conference opponents.
 In that tournament they defeated rival Kansas State in the Elite 8 and Oklahoma in the national championship game.

 Appearances are grouped by the number of teams in the bracket.
-Round names are based on what round names were at the time of the tournament, not the present names.
+Round names are based on what the names were at the time of the tournament, not the present names.
 The term "Elite eight" began in 1956, "Final four" began in 1975, and "Sweet Sixteen" began in 1988.